Kong/kongponents/docs/components/input.md

 ## Slots

 - `icon` - slot for icon on the left or right of the input (position can be controlled through [prop](#iconposition))
-- `label-tooltip` - slot for tooltip content if input has a label and label has tooltip (note: this slot is not available for `overlayLabel`)
+- `label-tooltip` - slot for tooltip content if input has a label and label has tooltip (note: this slot overrides `help`/`info` content specified in `label-attributes` and is not available with `overlayLabel`)

 :::tip TIP
 Whether you choose to use `KIcon` Kongponent or your own SVG, the component's styles will adjust the icon size to match the size of the component.